nguyenmanhthao996tn/nguyenmanhthao996tn/README.md

 - 🔭 I’m currently working on **Integrated Antenna for CubeSat**

-- 📄 I have 8 year experience in designing devices & operating LoRa/LoRaWAN network for both Terrestrial and Satellite.
+- 📄 I have experience in designing devices & operating LoRa/LoRaWAN network since 2016 for both Terrestrial and Satellite.

 - 📫 Reach me at **manhthao.spm@gmail.com**